cihanoz/sebure/README.md

 ### In Progress

-- [ ] Network layer implementation
+- [ ] Simple command-line interface for node operation

 For a complete list of planned tasks, see [tasks.md](tasks.md).